fireswah/Blender-AFrame_Tools_FF_QF/README.md

 ```
 <a-entity id="trees" position="0 0 0" tree-builder></a-entity>
 ```
-Download or create a 3 column, 2 row treeimageatlas and put in subfolder called 'images' This isn't setup yet as a selector on the component.
-If creating, use 1024x1024 images in a 3 column x 2 row image.
+Download (see /images below) or create a subfolder called images and place your own tree images in it.

 ### Notes
-IMPORTANT:
+The treelist must be "z-enabled".
+See the Blender tools section if you need to create one.
 This is a demo and only accounts for a few species at this point.
 Images were rendered from Blender sapling high poly trees, eyeballed from photos on the web.
-Gimp to create image atlas of each image.

 ## **/images**
 This folder contains whole tree images for use with the AFrame tree-builder-points-component.js.
 It is also intended to be a working test of filenames for tree species.